 40. There was a stone dovecote in the Abbey, their flesh and eggs were very important.

 41. The Crankles or fishponds, twisting waterways were also very important for the monks diet as they were not supposed to eat flesh!

-43. Is Edmund really buried under the monk’s cemetery, tennis courts, theories abound that he could be in an iron bound chest?
+43. Is Edmund really buried in the monk’s cemetery (where the new wildflower labyrinth is now situated and formerly tennis courts)?
+Theories abound that he could be in an iron bound chest.

 1000 years since the founding of the Abbey of St Edmund will be marked with a year of celebrations in 2022.
 Find out more with our Abbey 1000 Guide!

 360° Degree Vikings

 The Brecks Fen Edge and Rivers Landscape Partnership…